GIVING LIFE TO LIFE

 Long days, hard work, sore backs!
 Good weather, bad weather, hot and dusty, cold and wet, farming never stops.
 Nor do the workers!
 Each day farm workers perform a variety of tasks to grow and produce their crops: plowing, planting, weeding, harvesting, washing produce, packaging, feeding livestock, repairing equipment and more.
 Often bent at the waist, for hours.
 Day after day, year around, growing vegetables, grain, flowers, dairy, seeds, the list is long and impressive.
 The care and diligence of the workers on these small farms provide good food to families.

-PROJECT STATUS
+BOOK STATUS

 MY PROCESS

 I photograph most days, returning to the same roads and fields through each season and in all kinds of weather.
-This is important, as it allows me to see and capture the changes on the farms.
+This is important, as it allowed me to see and capture the changes on the farms.
 The land is at times lush with crops or newborn sheep, sometimes stark as harvest ends.
 It is different every day.
-My daily approach informs an intimate story of this beautiful landscape that was created by farmers (reclaimed from the sea) and is now hard worked by them.
+My daily approach informs an intimate story of this beautiful landscape created by farmers (reclaimed from the sea) and is now hard worked by them.
 It’s a dynamic and vital landscape that feeds a vast community.